You just want my resume? Okay, check it out. 👉

 I thought maybe I stepped away from tech when I graduated and dove into full-time baking.
 I climbed the ranks (if you can say there are any?) at the local vegan co-operative bakery quickly, to be a manager and then a worker-owner.
 With a co-operative democratic board, we tried to reach consensus on major decisions, but many folks deferred to me to make decisions on technical calls.
 After all, I was the one with the B.S. and the ancient Xanga business, right?
 I played around with redesigning our website and took the lead on reformatting all of our recipes and procedures to lessen user error with our baking team, all while claiming I wasn't into procedural stuff, organizing, or computers anymore.
 Just kidding!!
 Please let me clean up your Google Drive!!

 I continued to do this level of work for years in every organization I was involved in, from other kitchens to volunteering with community groups.
-I'm working now on some prototypes to reinvigorate the Columbus Community Pride website, an annual festival as part of Pride month that centers the voices and experiences of BIPOC LGBTQ+ people in our city.
+Recently, I reinvigorated the Columbus Community Pride website, an annual festival as part of Pride month that centers the voices and experiences of BIPOC LGBTQ+ people in my hometown of Columbus, Ohio.
 I get excited about projects like this, where it's people I know and work alongside in the streets and we both want to see the other succeed.
 This is true, too, of the work I've done behind the scenes for the DIY punk music calendar Columbus Sucks Because You Suck.
 How can we promote the art of people who make flyers for punk shows and promote the shows themselves in one place?

 Anyway, I want to help people and I want my designs to help people.
 I want to help you to help your organization to help people.
 Help me help you help them help others.
 Let's do this thing.